 Though in reality, manufacturers, property owners, business owners, drivers and others often have a duty to prevent harm to others.
-If they breach this duty and they are negligent (or in some cases, even when they aren’t), they are liable for any damages resulting from their actions.
+If they breach this duty and they are negligent, they are liable for any damages resulting from their actions.

 3.2.
 You were the one responsible for the injury (“contributory” or “comparative” negligence)

 Defendants will frequently try to blame you for causing the accident and any resulting injuries or property damage.

 A good California personal injury lawyer will conduct their own investigation to uncover the facts that prove that the defendant’s actions were a substantial factor in harming you.

 Additionally, under California’s “comparative fault” law — also known as “pure comparative negligence” — you may still be able to recover some amount of damages even if you are partially at fault for the accident or injury.2

 3.3.
 You assumed the risk of injury (“assumption of the risk”).

-Sometimes a defendant will claim that the plaintiff “assumed the risk” of injury.3 This is particularly true in cases in which the plaintiff is engaging in activities that are inherently risky – such as gym accidents and surfing accidents.
+Sometimes a defendant will claim that you “assumed the risk” of injury.3 This is particularly true in cases in which you are engaging in activities that are inherently risky – such as gym accidents and surfing accidents.

 Though even when you have signed a waiver of liability and assumption of risk agreement, defendants have a duty to exercise reasonable care to prevent injuries.